Here’s The Coolest Heist Movie No One Talks About, You’re Welcome

 This, ahead, is my impassioned plea for you to watch a 1972 movie starring Robert Redford and George Segal called The Hot Rock.
-(It’s currently streaming via Hulu.)
 It probably won’t teach you any life lessons (unless you want to rob a museum, I guess, and even then the advice here is pretty sketchy) but I do truly think you’ll enjoy it.
 You deserve a treat.
 The Hot Rock is a treat.
 And it’s kind of remarkable people don’t even know this movie exists.
 Imagine someone saying this to you: “Hey, would you be interested in seeing a heist movie starring Robert Redford?
 And George Segal plays his sort of dimwitted buddy?
-And it’s directed by Peter Yates, who brought you Bullet?
+And it’s directed by Peter Yates, who brought you Bullitt?
 And it’s written by William Goldman, you know, Butch Cassidy and All the President’s Men?
 And the score was composed by Quincy Jones?”
 Anyway, yes, this movie exists and it’s called The Hot Rock and I really think you should watch it.
 (Which, sadly, isn’t altogether that easy, I’ll get to that.)

 This love letter to The Hot Rock exists because of the passing of George Segal.
 The day he died there was an outpouring of love on social media though, I noticed, The Hot Rock went unmentioned and I just think he’s terrific in this movie.
 Based on Donald E. Westlake’s book series about a thief named John Dortmunder (I was surprised to see just how many times these books have been adapted into films, but only The Hot Rock keeps the character’s name as John Dortmunder), I was pretty shocked at how many people hadn’t even heard of this movie when I tweeted about it.
 I was also pretty shocked at the number of people who said they’d check this movie out, then actually did.
 (That rarely happens.)
 To the point that it showed up on my Letterboxd account under “popular with your friends” tab.
 So, I figured, if I had at least some success getting people to watch this movie with a tweet, maybe a whole piece could get even more?